pasta-lover69/LogSentinel/README.md

 # LogSentinel 🔍🛡️

-A comprehensive Python-based security log monitoring tool with a modern web dashboard for detecting and managing suspicious system log entries, built for cybersecurity learning and professional monitoring.
+A comprehensive Python-based security log monitoring tool with a modern web dashboard for detecting and managing suspicious system log entries.
+Built for cybersecurity learning, professional monitoring, and enterprise security operations with a roadmap towards AI-powered threat intelligence and global security collaboration.

 ---